Skip to main content

 Professor Moreno-Lax is generally interested in:

-• International and European refugee law and migration, borders, and security studies;
+• International and European refugee law and critical migration, borders, and security studies;

-• Public international law, especially the study of jurisdiction, responsibility of States and international organisations, and the law of treaties;
+• Public international law, especially the study of jurisdiction, responsibility of States and international organisations, the law of the sea, and the law of treaties;

-• EU law, with a particular focus on constitutional foundations and general principles, external relations and the external aspects of border and migration policy, EU citizenship, the free movement of persons, and justice and home affairs;
+• EU law, with a particular focus on constitutional foundations and general principles, external relations and the external aspects of border and migration policy, EU citizenship, the free movement of persons, and justice and home affairs at large;

-Professor Moreno-Lax leads / is involved in a number of collaborative and externally funded research projects, including:
+Professor Moreno-Lax leads / is involved in several collaborative and externally funded research projects, including:

 Publications

-• Accessing Asylum in Europe: Extraterritorial Border Controls and Refugee Rights under EU Law (Oxford: Oxford University Press, 2017), 624 pp. [cited by CJEU].
-Reviews:
+• Accessing Asylum in Europe: Extraterritorial Border Controls and Refugee Rights under EU Law (Oxford: Oxford University Press, 2017), 624 pp. [cited by CJEU]

 • Moreno-Lax has written one of the key texts on EU migration and asylum law for the years to come.
 Her steady defence of rights as "practical and effective" and "not theoretical and illusory" (p.
 477) and, more importantly, the way such defence is conducted through impeccable legal analysis of the instruments adopted by the EU itself, is already having an impact beyond academia and will be at the centre of policy debates in the future. - Diego Acosta, Common Market Law Review

-• An imaginative, heterodox work that challenges the very foundations of our profession. - Gleider Hernández, European Journal of International Law
+• An imaginative, heterodox work that challenges the foundations of the field. - Gleider Hernández, European Journal of International Law

 • Moreno-Lax convincingly argues that the currently dominant interpretation which denies her conclusion is flawed and internally inconsistent on many levels.
 The systematic and sustained way in which she does so is an achievement. - Thomas Spijkerboer, European Law Review